Amper: Power generation

 Two hydropower plants are of historical importance.
 As early as 1891/92, the first hydropower plant in Bavaria was built by Oskar von Miller in Schöngeising.
 The world's first rail power station for single-phase alternating current, the Kammerl power station, went into operation a few years later around 1898 west of Saulgrub in the Ammertal valley.
 It served to supply the 23-kilometer-long line between Murnau and Oberammergau belonging to the Lokalbahn Aktien-Gesellschaft, which started the first scheduled electric train service in 1905.
-The Amperwerke was founded in 1908 in order to systematically use the hydropower on the Amper.
+The Amperwerke was founded in 1908 to systematically use the hydropower on the Amper.
 A number of other run-of-river power plants along the river system with regional economic importance emerged in this way, mostly up to the First World War.
 These are works, among others. in Unterbruck near Fürstenfeldbruck (1892), Olching, Dachau, Hebertshausen, Volkmannsdorf near Allershausen or Kranzberg (1911).
 Hydropower plants require a consistently high water level so that energy generation does not come to a standstill in months with little rainfall.
 This was ensured by building a few smaller canals, weirs and a storage reservoir near Fürstenfeldbruck.
 At Zolling, Amper supplies the Zolling power plant with cooling water via a canal.
 The Haag hydropower plant is located on the same canal.

 Tourism

 In addition to a number of interesting cities along the Ammer and Amper rivers such as Weilheim, Fürstenfeldbruck, Dachau and Moosburg, the Ammersee in particular is of touristic importance.
 Along the Ammer, the Schleier waterfalls south of Bad Bayersoien and the Echelsbacher Bridge are the most important sights.

 Long stretches of the river are lined with cycle paths that allow tours from the Alps to the mouth of the Amper at Moosburg an der Isar.
 Driving on the Ammer and Amper with canoes or similarly manoeuvrable boats is possible over almost the entire route, but not allowed all year round.
-Boating on the Ammer between December 1st and April 30th is only allowed with a discharge of at least 6 cubic meters / second.
-During the bird breeding season (March 1 to July 15), driving on the Amper from Stegen to Grafrath and between Schöngeising and Fürstenfeldbruck is prohibited.
+Boating on the Ammer between 1 December and 30 April is only allowed with a discharge of at least 6 cubic meters / second.
+During the bird breeding season (1 March to 15 July), driving on the Amper from Stegen to Grafrath and between Schöngeising and Fürstenfeldbruck is prohibited.
 The city of Fürstenfeldbruck has designated a number of official bathing opportunities along the Amper.